Zacks Investment Research Downgrades Jumia Technologies (NYSE:JMIA) to Hold

-Jumia Technologies (NYSE:JMIA) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
+Zacks Investment Research cut shares of Jumia Technologies (NYSE:JMIA) from a buy rating to a hold rating in a report released on Wednesday morning, Zacks.com reports.

 According to Zacks, “Jumia Technologies AG provides e-commerce services.
 The Company offers products, which includes dresses, leggings, skirts, polo shirts, belts, watches, sunglasses, health products, beauty products and a range of products for children, among others.
 Jumia Technologies AG is based in Berlin, Germany. “

-A number of institutional investors have recently made changes to their positions in JMIA.
-Winslow Evans & Crocker Inc. lifted its position in shares of Jumia Technologies by 100.0% during the third quarter.
-Winslow Evans & Crocker Inc. now owns 5,000 shares of the company’s stock valued at $40,000 after buying an additional 2,500 shares during the last quarter.
-CSat Investment Advisory L.P. bought a new position in shares of Jumia Technologies during the 2nd quarter worth approximately $175,000.
-Tower Research Capital LLC TRC bought a new position in shares of Jumia Technologies during the 3rd quarter worth approximately $89,000.
-Royal Bank of Canada purchased a new stake in Jumia Technologies during the second quarter valued at approximately $370,000.
-Finally, Stifel Financial Corp lifted its position in Jumia Technologies by 70.4% during the third quarter.
-Stifel Financial Corp now owns 14,664 shares of the company’s stock valued at $123,000 after acquiring an additional 6,056 shares during the last quarter.
-Institutional investors and hedge funds own 15.87% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in JMIA.
+Tenzing Global Management LLC grew its position in Jumia Technologies by 100.0% in the third quarter.
+Tenzing Global Management LLC now owns 40,000 shares of the company’s stock valued at $317,000 after acquiring an additional 20,000 shares in the last quarter.
+Stifel Financial Corp boosted its stake in shares of Jumia Technologies by 70.4% in the third quarter.
+Stifel Financial Corp now owns 14,664 shares of the company’s stock valued at $123,000 after purchasing an additional 6,056 shares during the period.
+Tower Research Capital LLC TRC purchased a new position in shares of Jumia Technologies in the third quarter valued at $89,000.
+SG Americas Securities LLC acquired a new stake in Jumia Technologies during the 3rd quarter valued at $160,000.
+Finally, Harbour Capital Advisors LLC grew its holdings in Jumia Technologies by 63.8% during the 3rd quarter.
+Harbour Capital Advisors LLC now owns 24,805 shares of the company’s stock valued at $197,000 after purchasing an additional 9,665 shares in the last quarter.
+Hedge funds and other institutional investors own 15.87% of the company’s stock.

 Jumia Technologies AG operates an e-commerce platform in Africa.
 The company's platform consists of marketplace, which connects sellers with consumers; logistics service that enables the shipment and delivery of packages from sellers to consumers; and payment service, which facilitates transactions to participants active on the company's platform in selected markets.